Reactions to Executive Order 13769: Trump Twitter and Facebook posts

 Trump has also defended his executive order through Twitter.
 On January 29, he tweeted: "Our country needs strong borders and extreme vetting, NOW.
 Look what is happening all over Europe and, indeed, the world – a horrible mess!"
 On Monday, he continued to tweet, where he "de-emphasized the number of travelers affected by the hasty implementation of the travel ban", according to Business Insider.
 It was also written in The Washington Post that his tweets were intended to minimize the impact the executive order had on travelers.
-In several other tweets on Monday, he blamed travel delays on a Delta airline computer outage, "protesters and the tears of Senator Schumer".
+In several other tweets on Monday, he blamed travel delays on a Delta Air Lines computer outage, "protesters and the tears of Senator Schumer".
 The computer outage Trump referred to actually occurred on Sunday January 29, two days after the order was signed.
 Trump defended the executive order on Twitter, stating that searching for terrorists is not about being "nice" and that "[i]f the ban were announced with a one week notice, the 'bad' would rush into our country during that week.
 A lot of bad 'dudes' out there!"
 On February 1, Trump tweeted, "Everybody is arguing whether or not it is a BAN.
 Call it what you want, it is about keeping bad people (with bad intentions) out of country!"
 On February 4, in response to James Robart's block of the Executive Order, Trump tweeted "What is our country coming to when a judge can halt a Homeland Security travel ban and anyone, even with bad intentions, can come into U.S.?" and later "Because the ban was lifted by a judge, many very bad and dangerous people may be pouring into our country.
 A terrible decision".

 On February 5, President Trump shared a fake news story on his Facebook page, claiming that Kuwait also imposed a similar ban on immigrants from several Muslim countries, supposedly inspired by Trump's executive order.
 The comment attached to the shared story was "Smart!", and in the next 24 hours it received 250,000 likes and over 68,000 shares.
 After the story was picked up by the far right outlet Breitbart News, whose former executive chairman is Trump's advisor Steve Bannon, by the Russian propaganda outlet Sputnik News, and the fringe conspiracy website InfoWars, the government of Kuwait issued a statement "categorically denying" the existence of such a ban and stated that immigrants from the supposedly restricted countries "enjoy full rights" in Kuwait.